 The Regional Transit Task Force was formed to recommend policy guidance to the King County Executive and County Council regarding the future of Metro transit service delivery.
-The issues the Task Force was asked to address were complex and challenging.
-But the Task Force has created consensus recommendations that reflect a new direction for making transit service allocation decisions.
+The issues the task force was asked to address were complex and challenging.
+But the task force has created consensus recommendations that reflect a new direction for making transit service allocation decisions.

-The backdrop of the national and regional recession certainly had an impact on how members viewed their charge. -Whether it was in discussions about cost control and efficiencies, the use of performance measures to evaluate route and system performance, or creating service allocation policies that meet the needs of transit dependent populations, determining a new way to making transit policy decisions in these extraordinary times was the context for most Task Force discussions. -At the same time, the group was mindful that the economy will recover, and the transit system is integral to meeting the land use, housing, and economic development goals of the regional Vision 2040 Plan and local plans adopted by King County jurisdictions.
+The backdrop of the national and regional recession certainly had an impact on how members viewed their charge.
+Whether it was in discussions about cost control and efficiencies, the use of performance measures to evaluate route and system performance, or creating service allocation policies that meet the needs of transit dependent populations, determining a new way to making transit policy decisions in these extraordinary times was the context for most task force discussions.
+At the same time, the group was mindful that the economy will recover, and the transit system is integral to meeting the land use, housing, and economic development goals of the regional Vision 2040 plan and local plans adopted by King County jurisdictions.

-Task Force members were asked to represent the interests of their constituents, absorb a tremendous volume of information and data, listen to one another's interests and perspectives, and in the end, create -recommendations.
-To be developed in the second draft that are in the best interests of all King County residents. -By the conclusion of the group's seven months of intense work, they were able to successfully accomplish that goal.
+Task force members were asked to represent the interests of their constituents, absorb a tremendous volume of information and data, listen to one another's interests and perspectives, and in the end, create recommendations that are in the best interests of all King County residents.
+By the conclusion of the group's seven months of intense work, they were able to successfully accomplish that goal.

-The Task Force has developed a set of recommendations that, if adopted, will establish a new policy direction of transit service reductions and future service growth.
-They have recommended a method for decision making that will result in greater clarity, transparency and perceived fairness in decisions allocating Metro transit services.
+The task force has developed a set of recommendations that, if adopted, will establish a new policy direction of transit service reductions and future service growth.
+They have recommended a method for decision-making that will result in greater clarity, transparency and perceived fairness in decisions allocating Metro transit services.